MDunn83/AADA/README.md

 **What the pipeline caught (Fast 3 with analysis):**

 * Both Gemini and GPT-4o independently flagged that the referral rewards program language was potentially illegal under RESPA anti-kickback statutes.
 Claude reversed from recommending it to issuing an explicit warning with compliant alternatives.
-* Both critics caught that a single 10–20% conversion rate target was misleading — cold digital leads (Zillow, Realtor.com) convert at 1–3% while SOI/referral leads convert at 40–60%.
+* Both critics caught that a single 10–20% conversion rate target was misleading given cold digital leads (Zillow, Realtor.com) convert at 1–3% while SOI/referral leads convert at 40–60%.
 Claude completely rebuilt the metrics table by source.
 * Both critics flagged the NAR settlement buyer representation agreement omission.
 What was a single casual bullet became the structural anchor of the entire Conversion section.
 * The "80% of clients will refer" statistic was labeled an industry myth and corrected to 20–30% with an explanation of why referral intent rarely translates to referral action.